-For the next in the Pioneering Women series, I’m delighted to host a guest post by my friend and colleague Rebecca Savage (University of Birmingham).
+For the next in the Advocates for the Arts series, I’m delighted to host a guest post by my friend and colleague Rebecca Savage (University of Birmingham).
 Rebecca is a PhD student whose research looks into the lives and works of female poster artists living in Britain between 1900 and 1939.
 Her work considers the intersections between fine art and visual culture and attempts to assess how poster design provided 20th century women with new artistic, social and economic opportunities.

 Lingstrom was born in Chelsea, London in July 1893.
 She did not grow up in a particularly artistic family and in fact stated herself that as a child she possessed no particular artistic talent.
 According to the trade magazine Commercial Art she claimed that she was

 a perfect fool at school and quite the worst at drawing in the class.
 So bad indeed that her father said ‘You are too bad to be true, you had better learn to be an artist’.

 Regardless of the truth of these claims by the 1910s Lingstrom appears to have honed her artistic abilities enough to gain a place at Central School of Arts and Crafts.
 From here she gained work in the rapidly developing arena of poster art and began to produce artistically designed adverts for companies such as the London Underground, Macfisheries fishmongers and the Big Four Railway companies.